cpraveen/python/README.md

  * [Sympy](http://colab.research.google.com/github/cpraveen/python/blob/master/05_sympy.ipynb)
  * [Scipy](http://colab.research.google.com/github/cpraveen/python/blob/master/06_scipy.ipynb)

-After importing into colab, you can edit and run the notebooks but the changes you make will not be saved.
-To save your changes, you must first make a copy of the notebook into your google drive by File --> Save a copy in drive.
+After importing into colab, you can edit and run the notebooks but the **changes you make will not be saved**.
+To save your changes, you must first make a copy of the notebook into your google drive by `File --> Save a copy in drive`.

 ## Other resources